-Are Toxic Chemicals in Baby Crib Mattresses Poisoning Babies?
+Toxic Chemicals in Baby Crib Mattresses

 Common materials in crib mattresses as well as bassinet and cradle mattresses can be harmful and even potentially life threatening to your baby.
 Just because these materials are used by the majority of manufacturers, doesn’t mean they are safe.
 And just because a baby crib mattress is organic does not mean it is non-toxic.

-For the past 12 years, I have been thoroughly investigating all aspects of the safety and toxicity of baby crib mattresses to find the best organic crib mattress – the most non-toxic and the safest crib mattress available.
+For the past 12 years, I have been thoroughly investigating all aspects of the safety and toxicity of baby crib mattresses to find the best organic crib mattress – the most non-toxic and the safest crib mattresses available.
 There is a tremendous amount of confusing claims and misleading information out there on websites.
 I wrote the following report to help you distinguish facts from misinformation and find the best crib mattress for your baby.

 The outcome of my extensive research into all the crib mattresses on the market is that the Naturepedic No-Compromise Organic Crib Mattress is currently the only waterproof organic crib mattress available in the U.S. that is genuinely non-toxic.

 Read the report below to find out why you should never put your baby to sleep on a crib mattress with common materials and components that are toxic, why a waterproof crib mattress is essential, and why Naturepedic is the safest and best crib mattress you can buy.

 Since PVC is a hard plastic, chemical plasticizers must be added to make it into a soft and flexible covering.
 These plasticizers (the most commonly used are phthalates) make up 30%-40% of the weight of the vinyl surface of a crib mattress.
-They are not bound to the vinyl and can leach out or off-gas into the surrounding air.
+They are not bound to the vinyl and can leach out or off-gas into the surrounding air so babies can breathe them in and absorb them through their skin.
 Health effects associated with chemical plasticizers include reproductive harm, asthma, early onset of puberty, cancer, and kidney and liver damage.

 No one really knows what level of additives in vinyl is safe for babies.
 So when you see a product description with “non-toxic vinyl” or “phthalate-free vinyl”, you need to understand that it’s probably far from non-toxic.

-PBDE exposure is linked to numerous adverse health effects, including immune suppression, hormone disruption, learning and memory problems, behavioral changes, and cancer.
+PBDE exposure is linked to numerous adverse health effects, including immune suppression, hormone disruption, developmental delays, learning and memory problems, behavior changes, and cancer.
 Some states have banned certain brominated fire retardants, but these have been replaced by other PBDEs or other chemicals that may be just as toxic.
 Manufacturers are not required to test these chemicals for the effects on health and there is very little data available to show safety.

 You can’t purchase a mattress in the US that does not pass fire-proofing laws, unless you have a prescription from a licensed physician.
 This goes for all mattresses – baby, child and adult – and includes organic mattresses.
-So if you bought a mattress without a doctor’s prescription (even 20 years ago), it contains some type of fire retardant materials, and if you bought a mattress, including a crib mattress, more than a couple years ago, it most likely contains pentaBDE, a banned form of PBDEs.
+So if you bought a mattress without a doctor’s prescription (even 20 years ago), it contains some type of fire retardant materials, and if you bought a mattress, including a crib mattress, more than a few years ago, it most likely contains pentaBDE, a banned form of PBDEs.